KesseNones/EcksDee-Programming-Language/README.md

 	to make it even more distinct.
 The main features of the language are detailed below in the Mechanics section.

-	-THIS DOCUMENTATION IS STILL A WORK IN PROGRESS SO IGNORE ANY BAD GRAMMAR OR SPELLING IF YOU SEE IT.
+	THIS DOCUMENTATION IS STILL A WORK IN PROGRESS SO IGNORE ANY BAD GRAMMAR OR SPELLING IF YOU SEE IT.
 	IT WILL LIKELY GET FIXED LATER.

 ## Mechanics: